blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

  NSERCH:   8  E=     -154.0594565686  GRAD.
 MAX=  0.0000626  R.M.S.=  0.0000215
 ```

 I can then import `energy2.txt` into a Jupyter notebook and make a graph of the energy and the gradient as we go through the steps.
 In {numref}`fig7_1D`, we see a plot of the relative energies in each step.
-The energy in the result table was in Hartrees, a unit common in computational chemistry.
+The energy in the result table was in Hartrees (Ha), a unit common in computational chemistry.
 There are 2625.5 kJ/mole in a Hartree.

 ```{figure} images/Butadiene6.png
 ---